Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Results and Discussion

-\sparagraph{Diversification.} Fig. \ref{fig:multi_aspect_div_mind} explores the trade-off between content personalization and multi-aspect diversification, i.e. diversifying simultaneously over both topical categories and sentiments, for different values of the aspect coefficients $\lambda_{ctg}$ and $\lambda_{snt}$, respectively.\footnotemark{} We report the multi-aspect harmonic mean (T\textsubscript{all}) between nDCG, D\textsubscript{ctg}, and D\textsubscript{snt}.
-We achieve the highest T\textsubscript{all} for $\lambda_{ctg}=-0.2$ and $\lambda_{snt}=-0.25$ on MIND.
-In line with results on single-aspect diversification, we observe that improving diversity in terms of topical categories rather than sentiments has a more negative effect on content personalization quality, i.e. steeper decline in T\textsubscript{all}.
-Overall, the results in Fig. \ref{fig:multi_aspect_div_mind} confirm that \manner{} can generalize to diversify for multiple aspects at once by weighting individual aspect relevance scores less than in the single-aspect task.
-This can be explained by the fact that weighting several aspects higher at the same time acts as a double discounting for content personalization, diluting content relevance disproportionately.

-\rparagraph{Personalization.} Fig. \ref{fig:multi_aspect_pers_mind} shows the results of multi-aspect personalization.\footnotemark[\value{footnote}] Similar to multi-aspect diversification, we report the trade-off T\textsubscript{all} between content personalization (nDCG) and topic and sentiment personalization, PS\textsubscript{ctg} and PS\textsubscript{snt}.
-On MIND, we achieve the best multi-aspect trade-off (i.e., the best T\textsubscript{all}) for $\lambda_{ctg}=0.5$ and $\lambda_{snt}=0.2$ on MIND.
-Stronger enforcing of alignment of candidate news with user's history is needed for topical categories than for sentiment (i.e., ($\lambda_{ctg}$ > $\lambda_{snt}$)).
-This is because sentiment exhibits low variance within topical categories (e.g., \textit{politics} news are mostly negative) and enforcing categorical personalization thus partly also achieves sentiment personalization.
+We further explore the trade-off between content personalization and multi-aspect diversification, i.e. diversifying over both topical categories and sentiments.
+We achieve the highest T\textsubscript{all} for $\lambda_{ctg} = -0.2$ and $\lambda_{snt} = -0.25$ on MIND (cf. Fig. \ref{fig:multi_aspect_div_mind}).
+In line with single-aspect diversification results, we observe that improving diversity in terms of topical categories rather than sentiments has a more negative effect on content personalization quality, i.e. steeper decline in T\textsubscript{all}.
+These results confirm that \manner{} can generalize to diversify for multiple aspects at once by weighting individual aspect relevance scores less than in the single-aspect task.
+Weighting several aspects higher simultaneously acts as a double discounting for content personalization, diluting content relevance disproportionately.
+Similarly, for multi-aspect personalization, we achieve the best multi-aspect trade-off on MIND (cf. Fig. \ref{fig:multi_aspect_pers_mind}) for $\lambda_{ctg} = 0.45$ and $\lambda_{snt} = 0.25$.
+Stronger enforcing of alignment of candidate news with the user's history is needed for topical categories than for sentiment (i.e., $\lambda_{ctg} > \lambda_{snt}$).
+This is because sentiment exhibits low variance within categories (e.g., \textit{politics} news are mostly negative) and enforcing categorical personalization partly also achieves sentiment personalization.\footnote{We refer to Fig. \ref{fig:multi_aspect_results_addressa} for analogous results on Adressa.}